shadowquillapp/shadowquillapp/README.md

 ## What Is PromptCrafter?

 PromptCrafter is a local-only AI prompt crafting tool that requires Ollama with Gemma 3 models for complete privacy.
-Build new prompts from scratch or enhance existing ones using structured controls for task type, tone, detail level, and output format.
+Build new prompts from scratch using structured controls for task type, tone, detail level, and output format.

 **Complete Privacy**: All processing happens locally on your machine using Ollama.
 No data ever leaves your computer.